-DURATRIM/POLYETHYLENE/PLEXIGLASS/VINYL
+POLYETHYLENE/PLEXIGLASS/VINYL

-In the cockpit area of your boat, duratrim, plexiglass, and vinyl are used for trim and polyethylene is used for the toe rails and rod racks.
-Routine maintenance for duratrim and vinyl should include regular cleaning with soapy water and the application of a surface protector at least twice per year.
+In the cockpit area of your boat, plexiglass and vinyl are used for trim and polyethylene is used for the toe rails and rod racks.
+Routine maintenance for vinyl should include regular cleaning with soapy water and the application of a surface protector at least twice per year.
 Polyethylene can be cleaned with products such as 409 or any spray and wipe cleaner.
-Plexiglass, used to cover your instruments' radio box and also as interior storage doors, can be maintained by use of a glass cleaner and a soft cloth.
+Plexiglass can be maintained with mild soap and water and a soft cloth.